Florence Reeves-White completed an internship at Penguin Random House.

-I’ve knocked up a list of tips for anyone looking to embark on the Penguin Random House Work Experience journey, to ensure you make the most out of the tiny two-week window.
+I’ve knocked up a list of tips for anyone looking to embark on work experience at Penguin Random House to ensure you make the most out of the tiny two-week window.

-1. Talk to anyone and everyone! – This may sound like common sense, but when you become accustomed to the fairly serious atmosphere which comes naturally to the hard-working staff at Penguin Random House, it becomes easy to forget that it’s OK to make small talk.
+- Talk to anyone and everyone.
+This may sound like common sense.
+Still, once accustomed to the reasonably serious atmosphere that comes naturally to the hard-working staff, it is easy to forget that it’s okay to make small talk.
 The work experience placements at Penguin Random House occur more often than you hear me say ‘the diet starts Monday’.
-Staff are so accustomed to there being an intern on deck that it may take a little more than a morning grin or a ‘have a nice weekend!’ to get yourself noticed.
+Staff are so accustomed to there being an intern on deck that it may take a little more than a morning grin or a ‘have a nice weekend’ to get yourself noticed.
 The scrunched up ball of publishing career dreams is very much in your court here.
-If you want to use this as a networking opportunity you are going to have to make the first move.
+If you want to use this as a networking opportunity, you are going to have to make the first move.
 Confidence is key.
 Think Emperor Penguin.

-2. Tailor your tasks to the experience you’d like to gain – in the first week it is easy to feel bogged down with what seems like a fairly large workload for an intern, but what may be surprising is how willing all staff are to mould their tasks to what you really want to get out of the experience.
+- Tailor your tasks to the experience you’d like to gain.
+In the first week, it is easy to feel bogged down by the seemingly large workload.
+What may be surprising is how willing all staff are to mould their tasks to what you really want to get out of the experience.
 I had a great mentor called Will Smith (although West Philadelphian vibes may spring to mind, he wore far fewer chains and sounded a lot more like Prince Will than the Fresh Prince).
-After telling him exactly what I wanted from the weeks ahead, which was mainly some copywriting experience and to sit on some exciting meetings, he organised my timetable around this without hesitation.
-Remember when asking for extra work, you have nothing to lose here!
+After telling him exactly what I wanted from the weeks ahead (which was mainly some copywriting experience and to sit on some exciting meetings), he organised my timetable around this without hesitation.
+Remember, when asking for extra work, you have nothing to lose here.

 In short, this Work Experience placement has it all, but to get the most out of it you need to talk, tailor tasks, and trawl the book bins!
 Good luck!